For information on costs, please go to Pricing.

 Wire transfer/bank transfer.
 (A charge of US$25 is added to the price by the receiving bank - except for Scientific Editing).
 Select ‘purchase order’ as your payment method when you upload your files through your account.
 When you receive your document, you will be able to print a copy of your invoice.
 The invoice will contain all of the information you will need to send us a wire transfer.
 When you send your wire payment, please be sure to include your receipt code, which can be found on your invoice.

-As soon as you upload a document, you will receive an online invoice.
+For all services except for Scientific Editing, as soon as you have submitted an order, you will receive an online invoice.
 The invoice, along with all of your invoices from the past two years, will be available to download and print from your account Dashboard.

-(The above applies to all services except Scientific Editing.
-For Scientific Editing, you will receive an invoice by email).
+For Scientific Editing, you will receive an invoice by email.

-Credits added using an invoice will be available only after the invoice has been paid.
+Credits added using a purchase order will be available only after the invoice has been paid.
 Credits added using a credit card will be available immediately.

 When you order services using credits, the cost of your order will be debited from your SNAS Bank account balance.